callebedrums/sea/docs/configuration.md

 		return '/' + name.uncapitalize() + '/:id/';
 	}

-This attribute define the default URL for each model.
+This attribute define the default endpoint for each model.
 When a new model is created, the Sea consults this attribute to define which URL will be used for this model.

 If this attribute is setted as a function, Sea calls it passing the model name as parameter and uses the returned value as URL.
 If it is a string, Sea just uses it.

 &nbsp;

-`urlPrefix`
+`endpointPrefix`

 - type: `string`
 - optional: `yes`
 - default: `''`

-This attribute define the default prefix of the URL for all models.
-This attribute is prepended to the URL attribute.
+This attribute define the default prefix of the endpoint for all models.
+This attribute is prepended to the endpoin attribute.

 It is useful when your api is exposed on a sub-path of your domain, e.g. my.domain.com/api/.
-On this case, the urlPrefix attribute should be setted as '/api'.
+On this case, the endpointPrefix attribute should be setted as '/api'.

 &nbsp;